 WWW: What’s your advice for staying comfortable yet still stylish while pregnant?

 JK: You shouldn’t have to sacrifice your style for comfort.
 My look today is a really great pair of maternity jeans I got from A Pea in the Pod—they are ASOS.
 And then I’m wearing Barbara Bui loafers and a sweater and a white hat and a red Tory Burch clutch, and I feel like for me that is a way to be comfortable.
-You can wear a really fun sweater that makes you feel chic and beautiful and that’s cozy with jeans that are comfortable yet stylish.
+You can wear a really fun sweater that makes you feel chic and beautiful and that’s cosy with jeans that are comfortable yet stylish.
 A Pea in the Pod does the best collaborations with people, and I find that Hatch is a really great line.
 It’s definitely a bit more pricey, but if you’re pregnant, I think it’s important to splurge on a few staple pieces.
 Get a great pair of jeans that you love and a great dress.
 You can go onto ASOS and buy a couple of really beautiful dresses that are great to transition from day to night, so you can buy a dress that looks great with sandals or flats for a hot summer or day, or you can use that same dress and put it with a great pair of high boots that are flat with no heel.

 WWW: Is there anything you steer clear of?